JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I mean, at least this damaged Word file was basically just a pile of text so it was easy enough to separate 70% text the text that was readable from the damaged data crazy character crap.

+With that recovered data on a floppy disk I walked outside into the hallway, showed Todd the floppy disk

 ***

 *Post-Traumatic Data Recovery Stress (c) Copyright by Jack Szwergold; written on March 2, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*